Caving for Beginners: The Complete Guide

 The main danger while caving is the risk of flooding, which means you could be stuck in the cave for days.
-To be prepared for this danger, we advice you to carry food & water supplies and enter the cave with a guide.
-Other rare but realistic risks involve falling and injuring yourself, getting lost, hypothermia and physical exhaustion.
+To be prepared for this danger, we advise you to carry food & water supplies and enter the cave with a guide.
+Other rare but realistic risks involve falling and injuring yourself, getting lost, suffering from hypothermia, and physical exhaustion.

 However, it’s not all doom and gloom!
 Just like any other sport – realizing your limitations is important.
-With good research, right company and awareness, you can dodge these potentially deadly bullets without breaking a sweat.
+With good research, the right company, and awareness, you can dodge these potentially deadly bullets without breaking a sweat.